 The Care Quality Commission and the NHS England Patient Safety Team (patient safety sub-group) have developed checklists for healthcare professionals, supporting the safer use of several opioids.
 Checklists are available for the safer use of fentanyl and buprenorphine transdermal patches, oral oxycodone medicines and MS syringe drivers.
 The patient safety sub-group also produce patient safety newsletters to share patient-related controlled drugs incidences, learning and signpost to relevant guidance.

 Regulations introduced on 1 October 2015 widened the availability of naloxone with the aim of reducing the number of related deaths and harm.
-The Department of Health, Medicines and Healthcare products Regulatory Agency (MHRA) and PHE have jointly published a factsheet explaining these regulations and how they can be implemented.
+The Department of Health, MHRA and PHE have jointly published a factsheet explaining these regulations and how they can be implemented.
 An alert on minimising the risk of distress and death from inappropriate doses of naloxone supports NHS organisations in ensuring that local protocols and training related to use of naloxone reflect best practice.
 See also the NHS publication What naloxone doses should be used in adults to reverse urgently the effects of opioids or opiates?

 Other types of analgesics are also used to manage chronic pain, particularly neuropathic pain.
 For managing neuropathic pain, the NICE guideline on pharmacological management of neuropathic pain in adults in non-specialist settings recommends offering a choice of amitriptyline, duloxetine, gabapentin or pregabalin as initial treatment for neuropathic pain (except trigeminal neuralgia).
 Regular clinical reviews are recommended to assess and monitor the effectiveness of treatment so that treatment with medicines can be optimised.

 The use of both gabapentin and pregabalin can lead to dependence and these medicines may be misused or diverted.
 PHE and NHS England have published advice for prescribers on the risk of misuse of pregabalin and gabapentin.
-In October 2018, the government announced that pregabalin and gabapentin will be reclassified as class C controlled substances from April 2019.
-The government is also of the view that scheduling the drugs under Schedule 3 to the 2001 Misuse of Drugs Regulations but without the safe custody requirements, provides appropriate and necessary safeguards while ensuring that there are not unduly onerous storage requirements for pharmacists, wholesalers and others.
+In April 2019, pregabalin and gabapentin were reclassified as class C controlled substances, and placed under Schedule 3 of the 2001 Misuse of Drugs Regulations but without the safe custody requirements.
 In the October 2017 edition of Drug Safety Update, the MHRA highlighted that gabapentin has been associated with a rare risk of severe respiratory depression even without concomitant opioid medicines.
 It noted that people with compromised respiratory function, respiratory or neurological disease, renal impairment, concomitant use of central nervous system depressants, and older people might be at higher risk of experiencing severe respiratory depression.

 The NHS publication What is the evidence to support the use of nefopam for the treatment of persistent/chronic pain is a helpful resource discussing the risks and benefits of nefopam, a centrally acting non-opioid analgesic.
+This summary concludes that nefopam appears no more potent than NSAIDs; however, it is commonly associated with adverse drug reactions and is toxic in overdose.
 It states that nefopam may sometimes be preferred because alternatives are contraindicated or ineffective, or used as add-on therapy when pain is inadequately controlled.
-This summary concludes that nefopam appears no more potent than NSAIDs, however it is commonly associated with adverse drug reactions and is toxic in overdose.
-It advises that prescribers should consider whether the potential benefits outweigh the risks of adverse effects in individual patients, with treatment being reviewed regularly.
+The summary advises that prescribers should consider whether the potential benefits outweigh the risks of adverse effects in individual patients, with treatment being reviewed regularly.

 A PHE resource provides specific guidance on managing persistent pain in secure settings along with a case study on the development of a chronic non-cancer pain clinic in South Gloucester prisons showing how this guidance can be implemented in practice.